sandboks/odin-tictactoe/README.md

 - triggering a css animation and ending it on the last frame, repeatedly

 # TODO
-- find a better way to make artifical wait pauses
+- add a way to change the avatar
-- adjust the shuffle button aesthetics
+- add hover effects for avatar and name field
 - make the css responsive
 - add variable CPU difficulty
+- transition "close" for windows, and wait until they're gone before moving to next screen
+- add an intro screen
+- add a 2nd screen where you choose the number of rounds to play
+- update the HUD to include number of rounds won

 # CREDITS
 Some ideas were lifted from: